Intesa Sanpaolo (BIT:ISP) Given a €2.35 Price Target at UBS Group

-Intesa Sanpaolo (BIT:ISP) has been given a €2.35 ($2.73) price objective by UBS Group in a research note issued on Friday, Borsen Zeitung reports.
-The brokerage presently has a “neutral” rating on the stock.
+Intesa Sanpaolo (BIT:ISP) has been given a €2.35 ($2.73) target price by analysts at UBS Group in a research report issued on Thursday, Borsen Zeitung reports.
+The firm presently has a “neutral” rating on the stock.

 Intesa Sanpaolo S.p.A. provides various banking products and services.
 It operates through Banca dei Territori, Corporate and Investment Banking, International Subsidiary Banks, Asset Management, Private Banking, and Insurance segments.
 The company offers lending and deposit products; corporate, investment banking, and public finance services; industrial credit, factoring, and leasing services; asset management solutions; life and non-life insurance products; and bancassurance and pension fund, and fiduciary services.